Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 // tcl script presentation

 // why this is now vivado independant

+## Configuraing the FPGA using OpenOCD

+// how does svf replay work ?

 the next step is now to make an automatized workflow to